jellyfin-archive/jellyfin-android-original/README.md

 * Imported Google Cast (instructions on Connect SDK install steps)
 * Removed the entire Amazon Fling folder
-* Remvoed all GCDWebServer .m files, as the implementation is already supplied by the cordova web server plugin
+* Removed all GCDWebServer .m files, as the implementation is already supplied by the cordova web server plugin